mr-olayiwola/mr-olayiwola/README.md

-- 👋 Hi, I’m @mr-olayiwola
+Hi, I’m Olayiwola

-- 👀 I’m interested in peole, creativity, designs and God
-- 🌱 I’m currently learning ui/ux design
-- 💞️ I’m looking to collaborate on product design projects
-- 📫 How to reach me : olayiwolallibalogun@gmail.com
+Frontend Developer and a UI/UX Designer

+I design and build digital experiences that are not only functional but also delightful to use.
+My focus is on creating clean interfaces, smooth user flows, and responsive web applications that bridge the gap between design and code

 <!---
 mr-olayiwola/mr-olayiwola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.